Harry45/Harry45.github.io/_posts/2016-10-15-Sampling-From-Any-Distribution.markdown

 excerpt:
 ---

-<p align="justify"><code>scipy</code>One of the recent topics which I had to study was how to sample from any distribution.
-While this seems to be a trivial question, Google did not help me much, although I did also try to post the problem on <a href="http://stackoverflow.com/questions/40263486/drawing-random-samples-from-any-distribution">stackoverflow</a>!</p>
+<p align="justify">One of the recent topics which I had to study was how to sample from any distribution.
+While this seems to be a trivial question, Google did not help me much, although I did also try to post the problem on <a href="http://stackoverflow.com/questions/40263486/drawing-random-samples-from-any-distribution">stackoverflow</a>!
+Here, we will show three methods which we can use to generate random numbers from a distribution.
+The class <code>rv_continuous</code> in <code>scipy.stats</code> is straightforward to use.
+We simply need to define either the PDF or CDF using <code>_pdf</code> and <code>_cdf</code> respectively.</p>

 <h2>Using Scipy</h2>